mattclarkdotnet/aes17_filter_25/README.md

 # Design discussion

 See the design on [CircuitLab](https://www.circuitlab.com/editor/#?id=9zaq989z472b).
 It is inspired by the AUX-0025 but differs in a few ways.
 The component values are more standard, and are reused across the design to reduce the number of different components needed.
 Capacitor and inductor tolerances are 5% instead of 2.5%.
-There is also a set of test jacks for connecting a multimeter to monitor true RMS output.
 The matching to the AUX-0025 response curve is nonetheless very close.

-A set of pad-down resistors allows for convenient high voltage measurements at the expense of some increase in residual noise when they are switched in.
-R11 and R12 pad-down resistors should be 1% tolerance, with values chosen for the load of your particular ADC and the gain reduction you want to achieve.
-For a 20dB reduction into a 60kOhm load use 270kOhm resistors: $`60K/(60K+270K*2)=0.1`$, or for a 12dB reduction into a 100kOhm load use 150kOhm resistors: $`100K/(100K+150K*2)=0.25`$
+A set of pad-down resistors allows for convenient high voltage measurements, by default giving -20dB of gain.

 The load impedance should be >50kOhm for best performance, but a 10kOhm load is still +-0.1dB 20Hz-20kHz, albeit with 0.4dBV of insertion loss.